ArashPartow/exprtk/readme.txt

 (4) Function Side-Effects
 All function calls are assumed  to have side-effects by default.
-What that means is that a certain type of optimisation will not be  carried out when the  function is being  called.
-The optimisation  in question
-is: constant  folding.
-Normally  during compilation  this optimisation would  be  invoked  when  all the  parameters  being  passed  into the function are literals,  the function will  be evaluated at  that point and a new literal will replace the function call node in the AST.
+This assumption implicitly disables constant folding optimisations when all parameters being passed to the function are deduced as being constants at compile time.

 If it is certain that the function being registered does not have  any side effects and can  be correctly constant folded  where appropriate,